aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

           # Add ingress rule to the Security Group
 ```

-  + As the Apache web server will serve content on port 80, add an ingress rule to the security group and open it up to the
+As the Apache web server will serve content on port 80, you will need to create an ingress rule in the security group to allow access from the Internet:
-  world:
   ```yaml
       # Add Security Group resource here
       WebServerSecurityGroup: